• Nepal Adventure Trekking & Tour Operator

 Included in package cost

-• Airport pick-up drop service on private vehicle.
+• Airport pick-up and drop service on private vehicles.

 • Hotel: 4 nights in Kathmandu and one night in Pokhara in a twin-sharing room on BB plan.

-• Land transportation on a private vehicle: Kathmandu to Khudi Khola, and Pokhara to Kathmandu.
+• Land transportation on a private vehicle: Kathmandu to Tal, Muktinath to Tatopani, Phedi to Pokhara, and Pokhara to Kathmandu.

 • Completely lodges treks which include Breakfast, Lunch, dinner, and room during the whole trekking period.